Florida Crop/Pest Management Profile: Cabbage

 Many cruciferous plants are hosts to common species of root-knot nematodes.
 In greenhouse tests, moderate levels of root galling and egg masses occurred on cabbage plants infested with three species of root-knot nematodes (M. javanica, M. incognita races 1 and 3, and M. arenaria) (McSorley and Fredrick 1995).

-Root-knot nematodes enter the host plant root as second stage juveniles and settle within the root to establish a feeding site.
+Root-knot nematodes enter the host plant root as second -stage juveniles and settle within the root to establish a feeding site.
 At the feeding site, nematode secretions cause the surrounding plant cells to enlarge and multiply, producing the characteristic galls associated with root-knot attack.
 As more nematodes enter the root and feeding continues, the galls fuse to form large tumors on the roots.
 Within the root, the developing female molts several times before developing into a swollen, pear-shaped adult.
 The adult may live in the host plant for several months, laying hundreds to several thousand eggs that are released into the soil.
 Low temperatures or very dry soil conditions can cause eggs to hatch more slowly.
 Root deformation and injury caused by root-knot nematodes reduce root area and interfere with water and nutrient uptake.
 Resulting symptoms include stunting, wilting, chlorosis, and yield loss.
-In addition to expending the plant's resources, the gall tissue is more susceptible to secondary infections such as root rots (Stokes 1972; Crow and Dunn 2005; Noling 2012).
+In addition to expanding the plant's resources, the gall tissue is more susceptible to secondary infections such as root rots (Stokes 1972; Crow and Dunn 2005; Noling 2012).

 Sting Nematodes (Belonalaimus longicaudatus)